aristanetworks/cvprac/README.md

 * Container or device has at least one configlet applied.

-To run the system testsr:
+To run the system tests:

 * run ``make tests`` from the root of the cvprac source folder.